jesse-chou/coworking-discovery-app/README.md

 8. Having a webpack issue not building my app
   8.1 The answer was that import statements need to have .jsx
 9. Figuring out how to make a 'Locations' collection and hook up my react components
+10. Figuring out why the mongoDB collection is created itself.
+11. Figuring out how to "get" the data through findOne() when passing in the name in req.params.
+12. Figuring out how to update an existing location by grabbing the req params, finding it in the databse, and changing the name.
+Not only do I have to do this for name, but I also have to be able to update any of the fields

 Wins By Day: